Azariaaaa/PlantUp/README.md

 PlantUp!
 =======
-Maui APP used to reconize plants from a photo.
+A MAUI app that identifies plants from a photo.